ms606/How-Javascript-Works/README.md

 * Functions and arrays are both type object in JavaScript.
 * A value of a primitive type directly contains value of a primitive type there is no ambiguity eg var a = 5
 * In a non primitive data type the value is store somewhere else in the data and the reference or pointer is stored somewhere else.

+Section 4: Types in Javascript
+    1. Statically typed language: Declare the variables before using them. e.g. int a;
+                 a = 100;

+    2. Dynamically typed language: You can declare the variables without really specifying in that strictness / boundness.
+Here the type checking is done on the run time. e.g. var a = 100;